crystaldb/autodba/README.md

     cd pgAutoDBA
     ```

-2. Build and run the project (in development mode):
+2. Build and run the project:

     ```bash
     ./run.sh
     ```

-3. Build and run the project (in production mode):
+    Note 1: The database is created automatically if it doesn't exist.
+If you apply any schema changes (to `src/agent/init/schema.sql`), you need to manually recreate the database, as currently there's no auto-upgrade mechanism in place:
     ```bash
-    ./run.sh --env prod
+    ./run.sh --recreate
     ```

-    Note 1: you need to add a `.env.prod` file that contains the required environment variable.
+    Note 2: For production, you need to add a `.env.prod` file that contains the required environment variable, and add the `--env prod` argument:
-    Note 2: the production database is not created automatically.
-You can create it using the initialization SQL script in `src/agent/init/schema.sql`:
     ```bash
-    docker exec --env-file .env.prod -it pgautodba python manage.py create_db
+    ./run.sh --env prod # and optionally pass --recreate to recreate the database
     ```

-4. Seed the database using the provided `seed_db` command:
+3. Seed the database using the provided `seed_db` command:

     ```bash
     docker exec --env-file .env.dev -it pgautodba python manage.py seed_db
     ```

-5. Run the tests (via a running container using `Step 2`):
+4. Run the tests (via a running container using `Step 2`):

     ```bash
     docker exec --env-file .env.dev -it pgautodba bash -c "cd /home && pytest"
+    ```

+5. View all logs (which are under `/home/src/logs` on the docker container):

+    ```bash
+    docker exec --env-file .env.dev -it pgautodba /home/scripts/view-logs.sh
     ```

 6. Access the Agent's local PostgreSQL database directly via `psql`: